RokctAI/opportunities/PROMPT_FOR_NEXTSITE.md

 We will need to install dependencies: next, react, react-dom, and any markdown processing libraries.

 ## Steps for the Agent
-1. Initialize a Next.js app (if not already present) by running `npx create-next-app@latest` or manually setting up the files.
+1. Initialize a Next.js app with TypeScript (if not already present) by running `npx create-next-app@latest --ts` or manually setting up the files with TypeScript.
 2. Install required dependencies: `gray-matter`, `remark`, `remark-html` (or `react-markdown` if we want to do client-side rendering, but we prefer server-side for static generation).
-3. Create the pages and components as described.
+3. Create the pages and components as described using the App Router (Next.js 14+).
-4. Implement the data loading and markdown conversion in the `getStaticProps` functions.
+4. Implement the data loading and markdown conversion in the `generateStaticParams` and `generateMetadata` functions where appropriate, or in route handlers.
 5. Implement the search and filter logic.
 6. Style the pages to resemble Google's search page.
 7. Ensure the site builds successfully with `next build` and can be exported or served with `next start`.